Alonso-del-Arte/warnings-library/README.md

 will require a lot of understanding of how each IDE works internally.
 The project is on hold indefinitely.

+Even with revised expectations, this project is not quite working.
+I have not been able to get the one warning that motivated this whole project to show up in any way, shape or form in the demo.
+I seem to have made a mistake which causes even the other warnings to not show up in a source file with that motivating annotation.

 ## Available warnings

 These warnings will be provided as annotations.
 It will not be enough to import